Mount Lykaion

-In the literary record
+History

 Mt.
-Lykaion, its religious significance, and its quadrennial athletic games appear with some frequency in the ancient literary sources.
-The 2nd-century Greek geographer Pausanias provides the greatest amount of information in the eighth book of his Description of Greece, where he discusses Lykaion's mythological, historical, and physical characteristics in detail.
+Lykaion, its religious significance and its quadrennial athletic games (Lykaia) appear with some frequency in the ancient literary sources.
+In the 2nd-century AD Pausanias provided the greatest amount of information on Lykaion's mythological, historical, and physical characteristics.
 More isolated references occur, however, in sources ranging from Plato to Virgil.

-Legendary period

-Pausanias states that the Arcadians claimed Cretea atop Mt.
+Pausanias states that the Arcadians claimed Cretea Mt.
 Lykaion as the birthplace of Zeus, although tradition had handed down at least two other locations for Zeus’ birth.

 Lycaon, son of Pelasgus, the mythical founder of the Greek race, is said to have instituted the worship of Zeus at Mt.
-Lykaion, giving the god the epithet Lykaios and establishing games in his honor.
+Lykaion, giving the god the epithet Lykaios and establishing games in his honour.
 The Bibliotheca, a Roman-era mythological compendium, adds the story that Lycaon attempted to test Zeus’ omniscience by tricking him into eating a sacrifice mixed with human flesh.
 In punishment, Zeus slew Lycaon and his fifty sons.
 Other sources, including the Roman poet Ovid, claim instead that Lycaon's punishment was transformation into a wolf, an early example of lycanthropy.

-Historical events

-According to Pausanias and the Greek historian Polybius, an inscribed pillar (stele) was erected near the altar of Zeus on Mt.
+According to Pausanias and Polybius, an inscribed pillar (stele) was erected near the altar of Zeus on Mt.
 Lykaion during the Second Messenian War, a revolt against the Spartans.
 The inscription supposedly commemorated the execution of Aristocrates of Arcadia, who had betrayed the Messenian hero Aristomenes at the battle of the Great Trench.

-Thucydides, a Greek historian of the Peloponnesian War, writes that the Spartan king Pleistoanax lived on Mt.
+Thucydides, historian of the Peloponnesian War, writes that the Spartan king Pleistoanax lived on Mt.
 Lykaion while in exile from the mid-440s BC until 427, where he built a house straddling the sacred region (temenos) of Zeus to avoid further persecution.

-In his Stratagems, the 2nd-century Macedonian rhetorician Polyaenus describes a battle between the Spartans and Demetrius of Macedon in 294 BC.
+In his Stratagems, the 2nd-century Macedonian rhetorician Polyaenus describes the Battle of Mount Lykion between the Spartans and Demetrius of Macedon in 294 BC.
 Mt.
 Lykaion extended between the camps of the two sides, causing some consternation among the Macedonians due to their unfamiliarity with the terrain.
 Nevertheless, Demetrius’ forces won the battle with relative ease.

-Polybius and Plutarch, a Greek author writing under the Roman empire, cite a battle at Mt.
+Polybius and Plutarch cite a battle at Mt.
 Lykaion in 227 BC between the Achaean League under Aratus and the Spartans under Cleomenes III.
 Although the details are vague, both authors make it clear that the Achaeans were defeated and that Aratus was believed (mistakenly) to have been killed.